 Sarah Bagley, an important labor leader in her own right, also took part in the strike.

 Harriet continued to work in the mills, rising to spinner and drawing-in girl.
-After attending Lowell High School, she returned to the mills.
+She fought to attend Lowell High School for two years, then afterward she returned to the mills.
 She wrote stories and poetry for the Offering, the first magazine in the world written exclusively by women, and which had supporters throughout the country.

-One of the best writers, wrote Harriet, was Betsey Guppy Chamberlain, a Native American who published some of the first criticisms of her people's treatment.
+One of the best writers, wrote Harriet, was Betsey Guppy Chamberlain, an Indian who published some of the first criticisms of her people's treatment.
 Lucy Larcom, another talented writer, also wrote for the Offering.

 "The fame of The Lowell Offering caused the mill girls to be considered very desirable for wives,” wrote Harriet.
 “Young men came from near and far to pick and choose for themselves, and generally with good success."

 At 51, Harriet Hanson Robinson became a widow when William died after a long illness.
-She rented our rooms to support her mother and three daughters and wrote books, including Loom and Spindle is still in print.
+She rented out rooms to support her mother and three daughters and wrote books, including Loom and Spindle, still in print.

 By then she joined the suffrage movement.
 She and her daughter, Harriet Lucy Robinson Shattuck, organized the National Woman Suffrage Association of Massachusetts and helped Julia Ward Howe form the New England Women’s Club.
 A powerful advocate for women’s rights as a writer and speaker, she testified before the Select Committee on Woman Suffrage in Congress.